Nuclear medicine can help diagnose and treat different conditions, including some forms of cancer.

 Radioactive iodine therapy.
 Your thyroid gland absorbs almost all the iodine you take in.
 In this treatment, radioactive iodine (also known as RAI or I-131) collects in thyroid cells, where it destroys the gland and the cells.

 Unlike some other forms of radiation, radioactive iodine (also known as radioiodine) therapy does this without hurting the rest of your body.
 Doctors often use radioactive iodine to destroy thyroid tissue that surgery can’t remove.
 It sometimes also helps kill thyroid cancer cells that have spread to your lymph nodes or other parts of the body.

 Brachytherapy.
-This procedure involves delivering high doses of radioactive material inside your body to kill cancer cells.
+This procedure involves delivering high doses of radioactive material contained in seeds that are placed inside your body to kill localized cancer cells.
 In most cases, brachytherapy is more targeted, causes fewer side effects, and has doesn't take as long as conventional radiation therapy, which uses an external beam outside of your body to project radiation into your cells.